 Get a flashlight and peep inside the fireplace for obvious cracks, build-up or bird nests.
 Also, you should check the outside for crumbling mortar and broken bricks, or anything like that.
 Check that the damper opens, shuts and seals tightly.
 Don’t forget to clean out the ashes as well.

-If you find it too much work for you, you can have the chimney professionally cleaned.
+If you find it too much work for you, you can have the chimney professionally cleaned, or repaired with chimney repairs in dublin services.
 Remember to make hay while the sun shines – stock up on firewood and kindling.

 Clear out the Gutters